- The vital jobs your motorcycle’s wheels have

 This wheel type is cast in one big piece (usually out of aluminum) and can support heavier tires compared to spoked wheels.

-Because of their strength, most road bikes are built with cast wheels.
+Because of their strength, most road bikes have cast wheels.

 Compared to a spoked wheel, a cast wheel doesn’t need as much maintenance.

 However, if you crash a motorcycle with cast wheels, you can’t just rebuild the wheel.
-Instead, the whole wheel will have to be replaced – even if there’s no visible damage.
+Instead, you must replace the whole wheel – even if there’s no visible damage.

 Magnesium alloy wheels

-A subcategory of cast wheels, magnesium alloy wheels were first seen in motorcycle racing, but later on, some production bikes were fitted with magnesium allow wheels.
+A subcategory of cast wheels, magnesium alloy wheels first saw use in motorcycle racing, but later on, even production bikes had alloy wheels fitted to them.

 These types of wheels are known for being lightweight.

 However, they’re also as expensive as they are lightweight – although not nearly as durable.

 A composite wheel is often made from pressed steel or aluminum and is a combination between a spoked and a cast wheel.